MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

 Select **Configuration** in the left navigation pane, and then select **Real-time APIs**.
 Complete the form to create your app.

 The following fields are required:
-- **Application display name** - Give your application a descriptive name.
+- **Application display name**: Give your application a descriptive name.
 Maximum length is 93 characters.
 - **Environment** - Choose the production endpoint.
-- **Authentication method** - Choose whether you would like to authenticate via certificate or a secret (password).
+- **Authentication method**: Choose whether you would like to authenticate via certificate or a secret (password).
 For the certificate method, use the **Choose file** button to upload the public key.
 You will need the matching private key when you acquire tokens.
 If you select the **Secret** method, a password will be generated for you after application creation.

 When you finish filling in the fields, select **Create application**.
 The confirmation screen summarizes your app's name, ID, and the certificate thumbprint or secret, depending on your authentication method.